 Shorter stays for Luxury Plantation Suites may be requested.

 Coral Reef Club welcomes families.
-Children under 12 years however, cannot be accommodated during the periods:
+Children under 12 years however, cannot be accommodated during the period:

 Children under 16 years cannot occupy a room alone (with the exception of communicating rooms) Children under 5 years of age are not allowed in the restaurant or lounge after 7.00 p.m.

-Coral Reef Club will close for annual refurbishment and staff holidays during the following dates:
+Coral Reef Club is presently closed will re-open on 3rd October 2020.
+The hotel will close for annual refurbishment and staff holidays during the period 21 August – 02 October 2021.